-2491596 C&YP schools guides.indd (npcc.police.uk)

-The rationale for this decision should be recorded by the DSL.
+when-to-call-the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk) The rationale for this decision should be recorded by the DSL.

-School should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
+The school should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
 However, in accordance with DfEguidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with First Response or the police whether the parents/carers should be told about the referral and, if so, when and by whom.
 This is important in cases where the police may need to conduct a criminal investigation.
 The child's views should also be taken into account.